Kentucky Coffeetree is a tall native deciduous tree, up to 80 feet high, with a narrow open crown.

 Below: 1st photo - The purplish calyx shades to greenish white at the tips of the long pointed sepals.
 2nd photo - The 3/4 inch rounded seeds found in the pod.

-Below: New seed pods formed by mid-summer are a yellow-green in color befor turning brown-black.
+Below: New seed pods formed by mid-summer are a yellow-green in color before turning brown-black.

 Below: One of the mature trees in the Eloise Butler Wildflower Garden, woodland garden.
 This specimen is a member of a grove of such trees.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.